axtk/react-store/README.md

 ## Server-side rendering (SSR)

-In the server-side code, the stores can be pre-filled and passed to `<StoreProvider>` in essentially the same way as in the client-side code:
+On the server, the stores can be pre-filled and passed to `<StoreProvider>` in essentially the same way as in the client-side code:

 ```jsx
 // ... imports